NeuroScape

 Low-fidelity prototypes for NeuroScape: onboarding screens, homepage, memory task, and memory test flows.

 Back button not visible.
-No voice input.
+No voice input option.

 Back button made more intuitive.
 Voice input added for users with fine motor complications.